 Want to see your borough drawn with a modernist retro look?
-Artist Mike Hall's just finished mapping all 32 of the London boroughs using a beautiful, pared-back style.
+Artist Mike Hall has mapped all 32 of the London boroughs using a beautiful, pared-back style.

 Few people can say they've been down every major street in Greater London, but Mike Hall has... at least with his digital paintbrush.
 We first spoke to him a couple of years back, when he was still setting out on the 32 boroughs project.
-It's now complete, with prints available, and an exhibition in Stoke Newington running until 31 January 2021.
+It's now complete, with prints available.
 He's even put the maps to popular vote, with Hackney winning a #WorldCupOfLondonBoroughs.

 To mark the end of the project, we spoke to Mike about its genesis, and possible spin-offs.